Now that your Hub's look and feel are customized, it's time to start creating your event structure.

 Select an applicable Adult Waiver to have those 18 and older electronically accept your waiver when they register for the event.
 Selecting a Minor Waiver instructs those under 18 to print the waiver, have a parent/guardian sign it, and bring it with them to the event.

 - Minimum Age: Events can be set to specify a minimum age for volunteers to be permitted to sign up.
 If this field is left blank, no restriction is added.

 If you built a single occurrence, click the Save button at the top.
 Your event will now appear in the Events list on the main page of your VolunteerHub site and should populate your event schedule.
-However, if you built a Recurrence Master, or recurring opportunity, clicking the Save & Continue button at the top will take you to the Instances page of that master to add dates and times (Figure 7).
+However, if you built a Recurrence Template, or recurring opportunity, clicking the Save & Continue button at the top will take you to the Instances page of that template to add dates and times (Figure 7).